felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 *"You know what?
 I think DevOps would be a good fit for you."*

 For  someone with a self-diagnosed impostor syndrome, receiving this kind of information is a mixed bag.
-On one hand, it finally provided me an explanation as to  why I was  having such a difficult time  accomplishing the tasks I was given.
-This  is a big plus. *"Of course, it all makes sense now!
+On one hand, it finally explained why I was  having such a difficult time  accomplishing the tasks I was given.
+This  was a relief. *"Of course, it all makes sense now!
 I'm bad at machine learning because, deep down, I'm a DevOps!
 Yes, change my title now, please!
 This will fix all my problems"*, I would say to myself on my little cloud of joy.
-On the other hand, it placed me in front of an undodgeable
+On the other hand, I now faced an undodgeable
 question: *"What the heck is DevOps, anyway?"*

 You can  probably imagine why, depending on the day, my impostor